-The work of the MPTF Office is possible thanks to the support and engagement of contributors, participating organizations and programme countries, who chose to establish and capitalize UN inter-agency pooled funding mechanisms.
-This section includes partner information, including data on commitments and a list of all pooled funds that received contributions in 2021.
+The work of the MPTF Office is possible thanks to the support and engagement of includes partner information, including contributors, participating organizations data on commitments and a list of all and programme countries, who chose to pooled funds that received contributions establish and capitalize UN inter-agency in 2021.

+pooled funding mechanisms.
+This section